JohnKeysCloud/battleship/src/ts/logic/bs-ship-factory/bs-ship-factory.md

 Had I passed the `ship` object without specifying the type in the function signature, there would be:

-  * **No Type Checking:** Without the type annotation `ship: ShipOptions`, TypeScript won't check if the object being passed has the expected properties.
+  * **No Type Checking:** Without the type annotation `ship: IShipOptions`, TypeScript won't check if the object being passed has the expected properties.
 This could lead to runtime errors if the object doesn't match the expected shape.

   * **Less Clarity:** The lack of an explicit type makes it harder to know what the function expects.
 This can lead to confusion, especially in a larger codebase.

 4. **Ease of Refactoring:** If we ever need to change the properties or types associated with ships, we can do so in the interface, and TypeScript will flag any part of our code that does not conform to the new structure.
 This makes refactoring easier and safer.

 5. **Documentation and Intellisense:** Using interfaces provides automatic documentation and better IntelliSense in code editors like VS Code.
-This helps us as developers understand what properties and types are expected when working with the `BattleshipFactory` class or any other class that implements `ShipOptions`.
+This helps us as developers understand what properties and types are expected when working with the `BattleshipFactory` class or any other class that implements `IShipOptions`.

-6. **Separation of Concerns:** By separating the structure (`ShipOptions`) from the behavior (methods of `BattleshipFactory` instances), we maintain a clear distinction between what a ship "is" and what a ship "does."
+6. **Separation of Concerns:** By separating the structure (`IShipOptions`) from the behavior (methods of `BattleshipFactory` instances), we maintain a clear distinction between what a ship "is" and what a ship "does."
 This separation can lead to cleaner and more maintainable code.

 7. **Default Values in Constructor:** In our `BattleshipFactory` class, we have default values for `hitCounter` and `seaworthy` in the constructor.
 This simplifies object creation, as we don't need to specify all values when creating an instance.
 The interface helps ensure that even with default values, the structure remains consistent.